British Red Cross Refugee Services - London

 Before asylum is granted, most asylum seekers are not legally allowed to work.
 As a result, those who have already experienced the trauma of escaping an unsafe environment, are often living in such extreme poverty they cannot afford to buy the basic necessities such as food and hygiene products.

 The British Red Cross Service aims to support these vulnerable individuals through a broad range of services, including providing food parcels and hygiene packs.
-It also runs a range of recreational activities, such as football, yoga, massage, photograph, arts and crafts and cooking.
+It also runs a range of recreational activities, such as football, yoga, massage, photography, arts and crafts and cooking.
 The centre provides a drop-in service and supports around 1,000 beneficiaries each year.

 HDRC distributes over 200 food parcels every week alongside a ‘help yourself’ breakfast and a hot lunch.
-Catered meal times provides a social space to help combat isolation and loneliness.
+Catered meal times provide a social space to help combat isolation and loneliness.
 Hygiene packs - which include a toothbrush, toothpaste, washing up liquid, cooking oil and sanitary towels - are also distributed where necessary.
 In times of severe financial crisis, individuals may be forced to sacrifice buying hygiene products, so these packs help beneficiaries maintain normality and dignity, while improving self-esteem.

 Hackney Destitution Resource Centre and In Kind Direct